 Bowflex Adjustable Dumbbells Video

 So why are Bowflex only offering the 2-year warranty?
-My thinking on this would have to be the design of the adjustment mechanism and the fact the weights plates are covered in a hard plastic.
+My thinking on this would have to be the design of the adjustment mechanism and the fact the weights plates are covered in hard plastic.

-Dumbbells, because of their environment, tend to have a rough life, stick plastic into the equation and you could hit a few problems.
+Dumbbells, because of their environment, tend to have a rough life, stick plastic into the equation, and you could hit a few problems.

-The Bowflex dumbbells now have metal tabs that secure the weight plates in place, before this the early sets used to have plastic tabs and many customers were complaining of breakage only after a few days.
+The Bowflex dumbbells now have metal tabs that secure the weight plates in place, before this the first sets used to have plastic tabs and many customers were complaining of breakage only after a few days.

-Thankfully Bowflex listened and changed to metal, making this set much more durable, this doesn’t mean you can throw them around but it certainly makes the pair a lot less delicate.
+Thankfully Bowflex listened and changed to metal, making this set much more durable, this doesn’t mean you can throw them around, but it certainly makes the pair a lot less delicate.

 It can be troublesome using longer handles especially when curling with the handle, they can hit the hips and also tend to clash with overhead pressing but it’s something you can get used too, most people seem to be fine with the handle length after a few weeks, it’s a not a deal breaker.